TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

 .. method:: class.__subclasscheck__(self, subclass)

-   Return true if *subclass* should be considered a (direct or indirect) subclass of *class*.
+   Return true if *subclass* should be considered a (direct or indirect) subkundi of *class*.
 If defined, called to implement ``issubclass(subclass, class)``.

 Note that these methods are looked up on the type (metaclass) of a class.
-They cannot be defined as class methods in the actual class.
+They cannot be defined as kundi methods in the actual class.
 This is consistent with the lookup of special methods that are called on instances, only in this case the instance is itself a class.